ysyk2021/building-lasting-habits-a-simple-and-proven-method-to-establish-positive-behaviors-and-overcome/src/chapter-12-1.md

-# Setting a Clear Goal for Overcoming the Habit

 In this chapter, we will discuss the importance of setting a clear goal when it comes to overcoming a habit.
 Goals provide us with direction, motivation, and a sense of purpose.
 By establishing a specific and achievable goal, you can effectively work towards breaking free from negative habits and cultivating positive behaviors.